 SOURCE: School Counselor Blog

 All you need are two different color noodles to make your own fraction game for students to practice.
-Our WeAreTeachers article has a great video to show how to do it.
+Our WeAreTeachers article has a great video showing how to do it.

 Practice those fine motor skills with cut up noodles and a few other manipulatives.